ArneClaerhout/color_planar_graphs/README.md

 ## Checking Correctness

 > **_NOTE:_** For this section, nauty should be installed in the main directory.
-Nauty can be installed from [here](https://users.cecs.anu.edu.au/~bdm/nauty/).
+Nauty can be installed [here](https://users.cecs.anu.edu.au/~bdm/nauty/).

 If one wants to check the correctness of the output of the program.
-This can be done by using the other programs `checkOutputs.sh`, `checkCycles.sh` and `checkNaiveOutputs.sh`.
+This can be done by using the other programs `checkOutputs.sh` and `checkCycles.sh`.
 These bash-scripts do the following:

 - `checkOutputs.sh` compares the output from our own program in two ways:
   - If a proper coloring is given to be compared.
 Our own output is compared to that of the nauty file _countg_.
     This is only done for the (normal) chromatic numbers, as _countg_ doesn't support other types.
-  - If other colorings are given, we compare the optimized script to the output of the naive algorithm.
+  - If other colorings are given, we compare the optimized script to the output of a previously checked implementation, this implementation is in turn checked with the naive algorithm.
-    This is done by using checkNaiveOutputs.sh, explained later.
+    This is done by using `checkCorrectOutputs.sh`, found in scripts/.

   The script should be run with multiple arguments: the number of vertices and then each coloring method one wishes to use as a different argument.
+If all colorings should get checked, use `all` instead as an argument.

 - `checkCycles.sh` checks the other coloring methods, by finding the amount of colors used in cycle graphs ($C_i$).
   These can then be compared to the known values for these types of graphs.
   This lets us check whether the other colorings are also correct.
   An overview of how the cycle graphs should be colored can be found [here](#overview-cycle-graphs)
-- `checkNaiveOutputs.sh` checks, as implied by the name, the outputs to those from the naive implementation.
-  As the naive implementation is very simple, we can assume that the output for this algorithm will be correct.
-  Therefore we can always compare our optimized algorithm to the naive algorithm.
-  The found differences between the two will be displayed.

 The number of vertices or the coloring method should still be given to the program as explained before.